Saguni: Release

 The distribution rights were bought by Vendhar Movies.
 The film was given a U certificate by the censor board without any cuts.
 It was initially slated to release in April 2012, but failed to meet the deadline and would be released on 22 June eventually.
-Telugu rights were bought by Bellamkonda Suresh.
+It was the sole Tamil release of the week, and the media felt this would ensure the film had a "terrific opening".
+The Telugu rights were bought by Bellamkonda Suresh.

 Critical reception

 M. Suganth of The Times of India wrote, "While Saguni of the Mahabarata is considered the greatest gambler, this film could be called the great ambler as it coasts along from one plot point to another without really making any significant impression or making you care for its characters".
 Pavithra Srinivasan of Rediff.com wrote, "Saguni bills itself as a commercial entertainer, a breezy film with funny one-liners that doesn't really take itself seriously.
 For a spicy mass masala, that's enough".
 Baradwaj Rangan wrote for The Hindu, "Who writes these things?
 And why do they have so much contempt for the audience?".
 Reviewing the Telugu version Shakuni, Idlebrain.com wrote, "Plus points of the film are Karthi and political satires.
 On the flip side, one-side orientation (no all-round orientation) might make the commercial appeal of the film limited".